simbabque/ingress-banner-mapper/README.md

 You can then use this to import the routes into IITC with Drawtools.
 It is useful for planning new routes while avoiding existing ones.

-## Hiding the navigation pane
+## Hiding the navigation panel

+You can use the '☰' (hamburger menu) button in the top-right corner of the map to show or hide the navigation panel.
+This is useful when you want to:

+- Get a full-screen view of the map for presentations or screenshots
+- Maximize map space when viewing many banners
+- Quickly switch between navigation and map-only views

-You can hide the white bar with the navigation by appending the `bare=1` URL parameter.
-This is useful if you want to present a fixed view of a specific set of banners.
-Maybe you're providing a link for the banners in the area of a first First Saturday.
-Does not make very much sense without also providing a list of banners.
+You can also hide the navigation panel permanently by appending the `bare=1` URL parameter.
+This is useful if you want to present a fixed view of a specific set of banners, such as providing a link for the banners in the area of a First Saturday event:

 https://simbabque.github.io/ingress-banner-mapper/?banners=https://bannergress.com/banner/london-xm-research-7b96%0Ahttps://bannergress.com/banner/rotherhide-ingressfs-august-2024-5245%0Ahttps://bannergress.com/banner/gen-x-in-canada-water-8dfa&bare=1